Forward-Deployed Engineers Are AI’s Hottest Hire

 Reuters highlights a fast‑rising role in the AI stack: engineers who both code and sit alongside clients to deploy, integrate, and harden large‑model tools inside real businesses.
 Often titled “forward‑deployed engineer” (FDE) or “applied AI engineer,” these hires are showing up across model makers and platforms as companies push beyond pilots.

-Financial Times reporting underscores the same shift, noting that OpenAI, Anthropic and Cohere are expanding customer‑facing engineering teams and that Palantir helped popularize the model years earlier by embedding developers at client sites.
+Financial Times reporting underscores the same shift, noting that OpenAI, Anthropic, and Cohere are expanding customer‑facing engineering teams and that Palantir helped popularize the model years earlier by embedding developers at client sites.
 Job postings for such customer‑facing AI roles jumped more than 800% in 2025, per Indeed data cited by the FT, a sign that demand is outpacing in‑house expertise at many enterprises.

 Generative AI remains powerful but finicky in production.
 Enterprises need help with data plumbing, guardrails, workflow fit, and compliance before they see ROI.
 FDEs bridge that last mile: they translate business problems into working code, customize models, and feed lessons back to product teams so platforms improve.